fazzy12/alx_travel_app_0x02/alx_travel_app/README.md

 - **Listings**: Properties in various US cities with realistic descriptions and pricing
 - **Bookings**: Reservations with random dates and calculated pricing
 - **Reviews**: Property reviews with ratings and comments

+## Chapa Payment Integration (Task 0x02)

+The application is integrated with the **Chapa Payment Gateway** for handling booking payments.

+### Setup and Credentials

+1. Create a `.env` file and set the `CHAPA_SECRET_KEY` obtained from the Chapa developer portal.
+(The provided key is a test key: `CHASECK_TEST-2EGfvykfmNFpwwlUZCwmpW5IugMzKY23`)
+2. Ensure the `requests` library is installed (`pip install requests`).
+3. **Celery**: Celery is included in the requirements and is used to asynchronously send a confirmation email upon successful payment, which requires a separate Celery broker setup (e.g., RabbitMQ or Redis).

 ## Installation and Setup